 Since 1992, the District has served as staff to the JPB that operates commuter rail service on a 77-mile corridor between San Francisco in the north and Gilroy in the south.
 In September 2003, Caltrain instituted a "proof-of-payment" fare collection system that has increased internal controls and freed conductors from onboard ticket sales, allowing them to focus more on customer service and safety.
 In June 2004, Caltrain introduced limited-stop, express service, dubbed "Baby Bullet," that reduced travel time between San Jose and San Francisco from an hour-and-a-half to just under an hour.
-Also in June 2004, Caltrain resumed weekend service that had been discontinued for nearly two years to allow for right of way improvements in preparation for the Baby Bullet Service.
+Also in June 2004, Caltrain resumed weekend service that had been discontinued for nearly two years to allow for right of way improvements in preparation for the Baby Bullet service.
 After many years of planning, Caltrain broke ground on a centralized equipment maintenance and operations facility in November 2004 that consolidated several geographically separate facilities, increasing efficiency.
-In October 2007, the JPB issued farebox revenue bonds to fund eight new Bombardier rail cars which have been placed in service.
+In October 2007, the JPB issued fare box revenue bonds to fund eight new Bombardier rail cars which have been placed in service.

 In the near term, Caltrain will focus on its State-of-Good Repair Program, including the replacement and rehabilitation of infrastructure, communication and control systems and rolling stock, in order to continue to provide safe, quality service to its customers.
-Some of the more recent projects completed by Caltrain include the San Mateo County Grade Crossing Improvement Program, the South Terminal and Santa Clara Stations Improvements Project, the San Mateo Bridges Rehabilitation Project, Jerrold Avenue Bridge Replacement Project, and the System Station Rehabilitation Project.
+Some of the more recent projects completed by Caltrain include the San Bruno Grade Separation Project, San Mateo County Grade Crossing Improvement Program, the South Terminal and Santa Clara Stations Improvements Project, the San Mateo Bridges Rehabilitation Project, Jerrold Avenue Bridge Replacement Project, and the System Station Rehabilitation Project.

-A regional \$1.5 billion funding plan is in place to implement the Caltrain Modernization Program.
-These investments will not only benefit Caltrain but also provide the necessary electrified infrastructure to support high speed rail service in the future.
-Caltrain is committed to the California High Speed Rail Authority (CAHSRA) to share the peninsula rail system to provide both commuter rail and high-speed rail service.
-The CBOSS PTC component of the program is under construction with revenue service scheduled for late 2015.
-The electrification infrastructure and electric vehicles, targeted for revenue service by 2019, is currently going through the environmental process.
-The environmental process is scheduled to be completed by late 2014, leading to final design and construction.
+Currently, a \$1.7 billion Caltrain Modernization Program is being advanced.
+This program is focused on meeting the growing commuter ridership demand in the region and the necessary electrified infrastructure to support high speed rail service in the future.
+Caltrain is committed to the California High Speed Rail Authority (CHSRA) to share the peninsula rail system to provide both commuter rail and high-speed rail service.
+The advance signal project (Communications Based Overlay Signal System Positive Train Control) component of the program is under construction with revenue service scheduled for late 2015.
+The Peninsula Corridor Electrification component of the program targeted for revenue service 2020-2021.
+The electrification project, is currently going through the environmental process.
+The environmental process which is scheduled to be completed by January 2015, leading to final design and construction.